michal-pusz/ick56/README.md

 - 👋 Hi, I’m Michael
-- 👀 I’m interested in programming ;3

 - 🌱 I’m currently mastering React JS with use of TypeScript
-- 💞️ I’m looking to collaborate on interesting projects

 - 📫 How to reach me michal.pusz@gmail.com

 <!---